Eurydia/notes-on-clean-programming-language/content/_index.md

 badSafeDivAlt 9 0  // Uh oh
 ```

-Note that, this rule is not the same as performing equality checks.
+This rule is not performing equality checks.
 If the equality operation is not implemented on a type, this rule would still work.
 This concept of user-defined types is discussed in later Sections.